mhammond/pywin32/adodbapi/readme.txt

 adodbapi

-A Python DB-API 2.0 module that makes it easy to use Microsoft ADO for connecting with databases and other data sources.
+A Python DB-API 2.0 module that makes it easy to use Microsoft ADO for connecting with databases and other data sources using either CPython or IronPython.

 Home page: <http://sourceforge.net/projects/adodbapi>